microsoft/code-with-engineering-playbook/docs/agile-development/stand-ups/social-question.md

-# Social question of the day
+# Social Question of the Day

 The social question of the day is an optional short question to follow the [three project questions](readme.md) in the daily stand-up.
 It develops team cohesion and interpersonal trust over the course of an engagement by facilitating the sharing of personal preferences, lifestyle, or other context.